 The CAOT requires a professional Master's degree as the minimum qualification for entry into the profession.
 Students who graduate with a BScOT prior to 2010 can practice without a master's degree within Canada after 2010 provided they maintain registration with their professional association.

-King’s can offer the undergraduate degree for acceptance into the Masters of Occupational Therapy at Universities of Alberta, British Columbia, or Manitoba.
+King’s offers the undergraduate degree for acceptance into the Masters of Occupational Therapy at universities of Alberta, British Columbia, or Manitoba.
 Exact course offerings that apply as prerequisites to the degree should be researched in advance.